Paying for your deliveries is nice and simple with Sendle—you only pay for what you send.

 We know you want to get back to business, so this article will explain our streamlined and simple payment system:

-Sendle charges just once a week (on Sundays) for orders sent out the previous week.
-We don’t charge per transaction, which saves you time so you can get back to business as usual.
+Sendle charges just once a week (on Mondays) for your orders sent out the previous week.

 Payment card options

 Sendle takes payment by credit card (or debit cards with a credit facility) through the secure Stripe payment gateway.
 We accept Mastercard, Visa, and American Express, with no surcharges on card payment.
 Currently, we do not accept PayPal.

 Here’s how you can store a credit card on your Sendle account:

 - Click on the Billing tab in the left menu.

 - Hit the ‘Add new card’ button.

 Alternatively, Sendle will securely collect and store the information during the first order you book.

 Security is one of our biggest concerns, which is why we wanted to work with other companies who felt the same way.